-Between the ages of 11 and 15 is the most common time for orthodontic treatment, and for good reasons.
-By 12, most if not all of the permanent teeth have erupted and are in place, and crooked teeth, gaps and bad bites can easily be detected.
-These problems will hardly ever correct themselves, so this is when most parents decide to seek orthodontic treatment.
+Adolescent TreatmentThe most common time for comprehensive orthodontic treatment is between the ages of 11 to 15.
+By age 12, most if not all of the permanent teeth have erupted and are in place, and crooked teeth, gaps and bite problems can easily be detected.
+These problems usually do not correct themselves, so this is when most parents decide to seek orthodontic treatment.

 Besides the benefits of fitting in with their friends, children at this age are growing rapidly, and orthodontists can usually take advantage of these growth spurts to help shape the bite and teeth correctly.
 And children at this age have high metabolisms, which can help shorten overall treatment time and reduce the discomfort of orthodontic treatment.